WindowsVista42/Quick-Raylib-Template/README.md

 Initialize first using `make b`, build and run using `make d` for debug builds, and `make r` for release builds.

 # Example
-A basic example showing state switching between rendering a red and blue background.
+A basic example showing state switching between a red and blue background.
 ```
 #include "states.hpp"
 #include <raylib.h>